 Tonight is the lighting of the first Hanukkah candle.
 Of all the Jewish holidays, Hanukkah is probably my favorite.
 And that is not only because of its trappings – all the light, and the candles, and the sufganiyot and the levivot (I so love levivot) – but also because of its message.

-The ISO 9001 standard instructs us to identify the processes in our organization and record them.
-That is, to decide how we perform them and to write that down, so everyone may verify in the future, if they forget.
-We call that record “procedure”.
+In Quality Assurance, how does any process begin?
+From a definition, born of necessity, with the guidance, for instance, of the ISO 9001 standard, which instructs us to identify the processes in our organization and define them.
+That is, to decide how we perform them, which we may put in writing, so everyone can verify in the future, if they forget.
+We call that “procedure”.